jaredtwhite/jaredtwhite.github.io/index.md

 See here: [teaching statement](https://jaredtwhite.github.io/Teaching_Statement.pdf)

 ## Contact
-I can be reached by email at jw65537 at gmail dot com.
+I can be reached by email at jw65537 AT gmail DOT com.

 My postal address at my current department is: